C-Rodg/Front-end-Engineering/README.md

 - Space complexity
 - What is the expected size of this?
 - Can I destroy the data structure?
+- Can there be negative numbers?
+- Can there be duplicates?
+- Is the list already sorted?

 ## Runtimes - Big O Notation